7 Factors that Influence Ineffective Communication in Organizations

 Good communication is about making sure everyone understands their role and what’s expected of them.
 If this isn’t in place from the beginning it can create communication issues further down the line.

 Ineffective communication during the recruitment and onboarding process, coupled with a lack of training for employees can mean that employees are getting their information from the wrong sources or are missing the information entirely.
-If left unchecked, this situation can become a larger problem where their interpretation of the information is repeated internally and externally and becomes the absolute truth.
+Poor communication skills can cause frustrations among employees and hinder management, leading to a larger problem where their interpretation of the information is repeated internally and externally and becomes the absolute truth.

 3. Growing numbers of disengaged workers